PiPNN: Ultra-Scalable Graph-Based Nearest Neighbor Indexing: Experimental Evaluation

 We now turn to evaluating the best instance of \ourmethod{} that we identified against state-of-the-art methods Vamana and HNSW, as well as HCNNG.
 We demonstrate that \ourmethod{} consistently produces indexes of comparable quality to the best across all datasets.
 We then show that \ourmethod{} always produces indexes much more quickly than rival methods, and document that as expected the superior data-locality of \ourmethod{} contributes to this result.
 We conclude by applying the considered ANNS methods to the downstream task of building a high quality $k-$NN graph, where \ourmethod{}'s fast construction times lead to a more than 2x speedup over HNSW.

 \myparagraph{Index Quality} The results of our experiments are shown in Figure~\ref{fig:algorithm_experiments}.
 The runs on OpenAI and WikiCohere show that \ourmethod with a single replica yields graph indexes of equivalent quality to Vamana with one pass.
 The improved performance that Vamana achieves by adding an extra pass can be matched in \ourmethod by performing an extra \emph{replicate}, i.e., an independent copy of the RBC algorithm.
 This behavior remains consistent on all of our billion-scale datasets.
+As explained in \Cref{sec:prelims}, the recall numbers reported in our experiments are specifically $10@10$ recall in accordance to existing literature, but we verify that the relative performance of the methods remains consistent at $100@100$ recall (see \Cref{sec:additional_experiments}).

 Our runs with an extra replicate show that \ourmethod is able to trade additional computation to build higher quality indexes with corresponding increases in the build time.
 We note that such a tradeoff is not possible for HCNNG.
 In particular, as HCNNG increases the number of replicas, it unavoidably increases the average degree (and maximum degree) of the graph, increasing the number of distance comparisons and degrading query performance.
-Additional replicas in HCNNG also require buffering three candidates per point, per replica, and thus quickly exceed reasonable memory limits.
+Additional replicas in HCNNG also require buffering three candidates per point, per replica, and thus linearly increases the memory usage.
+For a complete empirical breakdown of the peak memory footprint for \ourmethod compared to our baselines, please see \Cref{tab:ablation-build-peak-memory}.

 MIRAGE was unable to run on billion-scale datasets due to running out of memory.
 MIRAGE was able to run on our 100M-scale datasets, but was unable to achieve above 0.8 recall.
 We note that in the MIRAGE paper, the authors only evaluated their algorithm on very small (i.e. million-scale) datasets.
 The authors of FastKCNA also evaluated their work on million-scale datasets, though we were able to run their work on up to 100M points without running out of memory.
 We found FastKCNA achieved on average $0.78\%$ query throughput across BigANN-100M and MS-SPACEV-100M as compared with \ourmethod{} and took average $18.64\times$ longer to build.
 Our results show that \ourmethod{} is significantly faster than all other methods.
 The highest quality indexes constructed by \ourmethod{} (2-replica \ourmethod{}) are \emph{always} built faster than 1-pass Vamana, while always being superior in quality (typically equivalent to 2-pass Vamana).